 The Institute for Financial Markets

 We will respond to your inquiries as soon as reasonably practicable after we receive them.
-Citizens of the EU may have an opportunity to have their complaints heard before an EU data protection authority in the event that FIA is unable to satisfactorily resolve their complaints.
+Residents of the EU or the UK may have an opportunity to have their complaints heard before the applicable data protection authority if the FIA cannot resolve complaints satisfactorily.

 The laws of the United States, and, in particular, the State of New York, govern this Privacy Statement.